 - The animals are strung out across a large area – there are always fore-runners and stragglers.

-Best Places to Stay
+Best Places to Stay on a Migration Safari

 |Mobile Camps||Permanent Lodges|